MrYassinox/utils-standard/README.md

 </div>

-**squardot-utils-standard**: is a Python library that provides a collection of standard utility functions and modules for various tasks of develop.
+**portdev-utils-standard**: is a Python library that provides a collection of standard utility functions and modules for various tasks of develop.

 ## Features:
 - Not needed a dependencies and small.